‘Beware the Ides of March’-The Romans were wary of March, especially the 15th of March for one reason.

 Assume that a target lump sum maturity value of Rs.
 15 lakhs is required in 10 years’ time to meet a financial milestone.

 Considering an expected return of 10%, one would have to invest a monthly amount of Rs.
 7505.

 This sizeable amount can be conveniently channelized towards achieving financial goals like funding education, interior decoration for new house property, etc.

 With the introduction of goal-oriented schemes, fund houses appear to be replicating the strategy adopted by insurance companies.

 The main benefit of such schemes is that it strikes an emotional chord with investors and helps them relate to the investment product easily, rather than a classification based on market capitalization, like a mid-cap or a small-cap.

 There are certain other advantages of goal-driven investing.
 It instills financial discipline in investors and helps them to identify, prioritize and focus on the important personal finance goals, rather than attempting to time their earnings with the market forces.

-Annual rebalancing of one’s asset allocation can also be done to ensure that the nearer one gets to your goal in value terms, one can lower equity exposure.
+Annual rebalancing of one’s asset allocation can also be done to ensure that the nearer one gets to your goal in value terms, one can lower the equity exposure.

 Now that we have delved into the importance of goal-based investing, lets look at the 5-step approach to attain one’s goals.

 It is crucial to draw a proper plan to link each investment with a specific goal.
-This can be ensured by prioritization of goals with estimation of the monetary value required to fulfill them.
+This can be ensured by the prioritization of goals with an estimation of the monetary value required to fulfill them.